Step 1: Coordinate with your AIM State Lead and State Monitoring Coordinator to discuss monitoring priorities, budget, and crew hiring options;

 Step 3: Form an Interdisciplinary (ID) Team

-- In order to gain the most information from your AIM project it is imperative to collaborate with other resource specialists to begin planning workload, funding, and monitoring goals and objectives.
+- Collaborate with other resource specialists to begin planning workload, funding, and identifying monitoring goals and objectives.

 Step 4: Begin Filling Out a Monitoring Design Worksheet

-- The Monitoring Design Worksheet is a template that should be used to guide and document the development of AIM monitoring efforts.
+- The Monitoring Design Worksheet is a template that is used to guide and document the development of AIM monitoring efforts.
 The Worksheet is also used a means of communicating design specifications to that various design experts who will assist you in creating your monitoring design.

 - See the Design pages for more information.